But such thinking is hard to find. No matter the extent

 center that includes stars of certain types, namely those that form

-assortment of elements produced by previous stars and that constitutes
+assortment of elements produced by previous stars and includes

-of evidence for Hoyle's version of panspermia theory is archived and
+of evidence for panspermia theory is archived and

 updated regularly by advocate Brig Klyce at www.panspermia.org.